Prevent

 <Step title="Auto-Heal Triggers">

-The auto-heal workflow runs, and Copilot investigates:
+The auto-heal workflow runs, and the AI agent investigates:

 ```